 nets on a 6th grade math word wall |

-In my experience as a general education, inclusion and special education teacher, an effective word wall shows examples and pictures.
-If we are learning about shifting a quadratic function in vertex form, for example, I can quickly point to our wall to remind students which way the vertex will shift.
-This has supported my classroom management by helping me keep my students on track.
-To make each math word wall, I think hard about how best to remove all unnecessary words and make the visuals as clear and descriptive as possible.
+If we are learning about shifting a vertex form function, for example, I can quickly point to our wall to remind students which way the vertex shifts.
+This has supported my classroom management and has helped my students work more independently.
+To make each math word wall, I think hard about how to make the visuals as clear and descriptive as possible without unnecessary words.

 part of a 6th grade math word wall |